Friday, September 11th

 Devon and the South West Steam Railway Holiday

-We meet early afternoon at Newton Abbot Station and set off for summer fun at a local supermarket (our first steam of the holiday too).
+FridayWe meet early afternoon at Newton Abbot Station and set off for afternoon fun at a local supermarket for our first of many train rides of the holiday.
 We then continue to our hotel via the Starcross Ferry to Exmouth, and by branch line to Exeter.
 We should be in Pinhoe by about 18.00.

-To Somerset today using the inimitable “Tarka Line” to Barnstaple.
+SaturdayTo Somerset today using the inimitable “Tarka Line” to Barnstaple.
 Scenery unfolds as we head up to the Lynton and Barnstaple narrow gauge railway, then on to the seriously impressive standard gauge West Somerset Railway operating between Minehead, Watchet and Bishops Lydeard.
-An early evening drive, over Exmoor, back to our hotel completes a lovely, summery, “seasidey” day out!
+An early evening drive, over Exmoor, back to our hotel completes a lovely, varied, “seasidey” day out!

 MondayHere comes heaven!
-A “local” day spent enjoying two legendary steam railways, from Buckfastleigh to Totnes (The South Devon) and from Paignton to Kingswear (The Torbay Steam Railway).
+A “local” day spent enjoying two legendary steam railways, from Buckfastleigh to Totnes (The South Devon) and from Paignton to Kingswear (The Dartmouth Steam Railway).
 But that’s not all, there is our trip on the River Dart aboard the even more legendary P.S.
 Kingswear Castle.
-Summer days out don’t come much better than this!
+Days out don’t come much better than this!

-Our last day and, typically, Inside Track will ensure you begin your journey home enjoying fun and variety en route.
+TuesdayOur last day and, typically, Inside Track will ensure you begin your journey home enjoying fun and variety en-route.
 So, we head for Castle Cary via Seaton (for a narrow gauge, open top – for it will be sunny) tram to Colyton and Colyford.
-We continue to visit our friends, near Templecombe, for lunch (included) and steam on the former S&D track bed.
-Homeward bound journeys will be from Castle Cary about mid afternoon, returning home from heaven!
+We continue to visit our friends at the Gartell Light Railway, near Templecombe, for lunch (included) and steam on the former S&D track bed.
+Homeward bound journeys will be from Castle Cary about mid-afternoon, returning home from heaven!

 The Gipsy Hill Hotel, Pinhoe

-Set in three acres of landscaped gardens this is the perfect secluded retreat to enjoy your gin & tonic sunsets!
+Set in three acres of landscaped gardens this is the perfect retreat to enjoy your gin & tonic sunsets!
 A hill top location affords panoramic views across Devon and towards the coast.
 A very pleasant restaurant and bar complement the hotel and all rooms have the usual amenities, including hair dryers!